Down East Wood Ducks Game Notes - vs. Kannapolis

 ---

-EARLY BIRD GETS THE WORM: For the second game in-a-row the Wood Ducks scored first and won.
-When the Woodies score first, they are 19-5.
-They are outscoring opponents 150 - 124 and 43 - 31 in the first two innings.
+EARLY BIRD GETS THE WORM: When the Woodies score first, they are 19-5.
+They are outscoring opponents 157 - 133 and 47 - 32 in the first two innings.
+Last night, the Cannon Ballers opened the scoring and Down East fell to 0-6 at home when the opponent scores first.

-ROAD WARRIORS: Through 35 games, the Wood Ducks have been primarily on the road where they have played brilliantly.
-Currently Down East holds a 17-6 road record and are hitting 64 points higher (.233) than at home (.169).
-In addition, the Wood Ducks are averaging over three full runs more on the road (5.4) than at home (2.2)
+ROAD WARRIORS: Through 36 games, the Wood Ducks have been primarily on the road where they have played brilliantly.
+Currently Down East holds a 17-6 road record and are hitting .233.
+In addition, the Wood Ducks are averaging 5.4 runs/game on the road.

 • Discuss this story on the Low-A East League message board...